cburgdorf/grunt-release-branch/README.md

 This grunt plugin consits of two tasks to assist you for those scenarios.

+**ATTENTION:**
+This task assumes that you have an origin named `origin` (which is the default origin name that is chosen by git when cloning a repository) if you don't specify another origin.

 ## releaseBranchPre task
 This task should run *before* all other build steps.
 It simply does `git branch -D gh-pages` and `git checkout -b gh-pages` under the covers.
 Please note that the branch name can be configured with the `releaseBranch` option.